 During the non-sham experiment, scientists reduced the electrical stimulation with tDCS.
 This time, participants only reported successful die rolls 58 percent of the time.

 Scientists noted, “This result corresponds to an implied cheating rate of 15 percent.
 This is a figure that is nearly 60 percent lower than that observed in the sham condition.”

-Scientists also measured selfish behavior by using a dictator game and an investment experiment aimed to look at someone’s affinity for risky and unclear results.
+Scientists also measured selfish behavior using a dictator game and an investment experiment to look at someone’s affinity for risky and unclear results.
 They even tracked how impulsive someone might be.

-Scientists found, “unless the lying specifically benefitted themselves, the participants were less likely to do it.”
+Scientists found that “unless the lying specifically benefitted themselves, the participants were less likely to do it.”

-Scientists noted, “the stimulation mainly reduced cheating in participants who actually experienced a moral conflict.
+Scientists noted that “the stimulation mainly reduced cheating in participants who actually experienced a moral conflict.
 But it did not influence the decision-making process” in people who were trying to make as much money as possible.”